-This genealogy was started by my father, Frank William Jefferies, in the early 1980’s in response to questions from two of his grandchildren; Louise and Melissa Jefferies, as to the family connections and history.
+This genealogy was started by my father, Frank William Jefferies, in the early 1980’s in response to questions from two of his grandchildren; Louise and Melissa Jefferies, as to the family connections and history and his early life.
 To do this he built it from the most distant Jefferies ancestor he could find as a starting point.

 He also wrote several accounts of his life, one on his early years to his marriage to my mother, Edith Galton in 1930, one on their early married life and the last on his war experiences from 1940 to 1946.
 The 'Early Years' were produced in a loose leaf form by my father with photos from the family collections.
 After his death my brother produced a printed version with scanned photos in the text.
 This text has some useful information on some of the relatives in the early 1900's.
 A revised version of this is available.
 The latter was never finished but a version is available compiled from his writing and added to by using his letters home from Germany at the end of the war and before he was demobilised in March 1947.

 On my father’s death my brother, Peter Stacey Jefferies, took over the data that Frank had collected and developed it further.
 Peter first had to extract the data from one computer format to another and then decide how to record the data.
 After some research he settled on a program called The Master Genealogist (TMG) as being the most flexible and comprehensive for this purpose.
 As a software programmer he had the skills essential for these tasks.
 He did a lot more research on the family, corresponded widely as mentioned below, and incorporated material from a number of other family members and from family histories and diaries.